 Card Consent Tokens

-Card consent tokens are provided by Stitch to facilitate recurring or Merchant-Initiated Transactions, representing cards that users may make payments on your platform with.
+Card consent tokens are provisioned by Stitch to facilitate recurring payments.
+A token represents a card that a user has saved on your platform.

-For any card, initially, card details will need to be provided by a user in order to create a consent token.
-Various methods exist at Stitch to be able to capture these:
+Card details need to be captured from a user to create a card consent token.
+Various methods exist at Stitch to be able to capture this data:

-- The Stitch-Hosted UI is a simple way to securely capture a user's card details, without requiring your business to be PCI-DSS compliant.
+- The Stitch-Hosted UI is a simple way to securely capture card details without requiring your business to be PCI-DSS compliant.

 - The Secure Fields SDK integration allows you to build and customize your own UI, using secure elements provided by Stitch.
 This approach does not require PCI-DSS compliance, and provides encrypted card inputs to be able to tokenize.